swiyu-admin-ch/swiyu-verifier/README.md

 Together with the other generic components provided, this software forms a collection of APIs allowing issuance and verification of verifiable credentials without the need of reimplementing the standards.

+The generic verifier service provides in its management interface the possibility to initiate a verification process and in the oid4vp interface the necessary tools to verifiy a verifiable presentation.

-The Generic Verifier Management Service is the interface to start a verification process.
-The service itself is and should be only accessible from inside the organization.
+The management interface should be only accessible from inside the organization.
+Whereas the oid4vp interface needs to be accessible by the wallet.

-As with all the generic issuance & verification services it is expected that every issuer and verifier hosts their own instance of the service.

-The verification management service is linked to the verification validator services through a database, allowing to scale the validator service independently of the management service.

 ## Table of Contents